vuex-orm/vuex-orm-next/docs/guide/prologue/getting-started.md

 ## What's Next?

 Vuex ORM offers many more features that help you deal with common tasks.
-Please read through the documentation to find out more.
+Please continue to read through the documentation to find out more.